CleverRaven/Cataclysm-DDA/doc/NPCs.md

 { "effect": "follow", "opinion": { "trust": 1, "value": 1 }, "topic": "TALK_DONE" }
 { "topic": "TALK_DENY_FOLLOW", "effect": "deny_follow", "opinion": { "fear": -1, "value": -1, "anger": 1 } }
 ```

+#### mission_opinion: { }
+trust, value, fear, and anger are optional keywords inside the opinion object.
+Each keyword must be followed by a numeric value.
+The NPC's opinion is modified by the value of the current mission divided by the value of the keyword.
 ---

 ### response conditions